WordPress/Marcomms-WP-Releases/README.md

 # WP-Releases
-Collaborations and creation of assets related to Marketing and Communication directly related to WP releases
+Collaborations and creation of assets related to Marketing and Communication directly related to WP releases, FSE, Gutenberg updates.

 ## Adding issues